AlessandroMinoccheri/find-css-id/README.md

-found in test.php 2 match of id-to-find found in test.ctp 1 match of id-to-find found in test.tpl 0 match of id-to-find found in css/style.css 2 match of id-to-find
+found in test.php 2 match of id-to-find found in test.ctp 1 match of id-to-find found in test.tpl 0 match of id-to-find found in test.asp 1 match of id-to-find found in css/style.css 2 match of id-to-find
 ```

 ## OPTIONS
-You can specify in the second argument or the css file, or an html file, or a php file, or a ctp file, or a tpl file,  or a directory, the package can search recursively all css/hmtl files inside the directory and search the id inside that files.
+You can specify in the second argument or the css file, or an html file, or a php file, or a ctp file, or a tpl file, or an asp file,  or a directory, the package can search recursively all css/hmtl files inside the directory and search the id inside that files.

 So you can write this to search inside a directory: